sunpy/sunpy.org/posts/2015/2015-10-01-Monthly-Update.rst

 I wanted to keep people in the loop about what is happening in the SunPy project, so I thought I would start sending out monthy updates about things that have happened and things that are going to happen.
 This update might be a little longer than usual due to the fact it's the first one, and I want to get everyone up to speed.
-Before I start I just wanted to introduce myself just incase any of you have had the fortune of not knowing.
+Before I start I just wanted to introduce myself just in case any of you have had the fortune of not knowing.
 I am Stuart Mumford, I submitted my PhD thesis last week at the University of Sheffield.
 I am currently lead developer of the SunPy project (again) having taken over from Albert.